-Jarune Uwujaren is a Nigerian-American student recent grad who’s stumbling towards a career in writing.
+Jarune Uwujaren is a Nigerian-American recent grad who’s stumbling towards a career in writing.
 Jarune can currently be found drifting around the DC metro area with a phone or a laptop nearby.
 When not writing for fun or profit, Jarune enjoys food, fresh air, good books, drawing, poetry, and sci-fi.
-Read her articles here.
+Read their articles here.

 Kai M. Green – Contributing Writer